Sulfuric acid: Uses

 Sulfuric acid is a very important commodity chemical, and a nation's sulfuric acid production was as recently as 2002 believed to be a good indicator of its industrial strength.
 World production in the year 2004 was about 180 million tonnes, with the following geographic distribution: Asia 35%, North America (including Mexico) 24%, Africa 11%, Western Europe 10%, Eastern Europe and Russia 10%, Australia and Oceania 7%, South America 7%.
 World production in 2022 was estimated at 260 million tonnes.

-As of the late 20th century, most of the produced amount (≈60%) was consumed for fertilizers, particularly superphosphates, ammonium phosphate and ammonium sulfates.
+As of the late 20th century, most of the produced amount (≈60%) was consumed for fertilizers, particularly Superphosphates, ammonium phosphate and Ammonium sulfates.
 About 20% is used in chemical industry for production of detergents, synthetic resins, dyestuffs, pharmaceuticals, petroleum catalysts, insecticides and antifreeze, as well as in various processes such as oil well acidicizing, aluminium reduction, paper sizing, and water treatment.
 About 6% of uses are related to pigments and include paints, enamels, printing inks, coated fabrics and paper, while the rest is dispersed into a multitude of applications such as production of explosives, cellophane, acetate and viscose textiles, lubricants, non-ferrous metals, and batteries.

+Sulfuric acid is used as a consumable for the extraction of copper from oxides in leaching piles.
+Chile, the world's leading producer of copper, required sulfuric acid in about 20% of its copper production as of 2026.